 Besides these types of equipment and appliances, CO poisoning can happen from boats, cars, and even power generators.
 There have been cases where people leave their cars idle or turn their generators on during a power outage in their garage.
 This buildup a lot of CO if there is no proper ventilation given.

-Carbon monoxide is deadly for two reasons and these are:
+Carbon monoxide is deadly for two reasons, and these are:

-Due to these two properties, it is very difficult to determine if there is a leak in a house or not and during this time there can be a CO buildup.
+Due to these two properties, it is very difficult to determine if there is a leak in a house or not, and during this time, there can be a CO buildup.

 Although CO poisoning is a slow death, it is preventable by having a CO alarm and following safety tips.
-Here are a few safety tips that you must follow to ensure your and your family’s safety.
+Here are a few safety tips you must follow to ensure your and your family’s safety.

-Check your stove or fireplace, there might be a broken chimney connector pipe requiring a replacement.
+Check your stove or fireplace; there might be a broken chimney connector pipe requiring a replacement.
 Call a professional chimney sweep if you’ve got a blocked chimney.

 Consider the following signs as CO poisoning:

-Alarms or CO detectors have a useful life and crossing that longevity can result in a faulty product that may not detect any gas leaks.
-According to California Law, homeowners must install CO alarms in every room where there are fossil-fuel appliances.
-Besides that, installing CO detectors in every level home bedrooms, inside each sleeping area, and outside each sleeping area can help detect any leak and wake you up during nights when you’re asleep.
+Install CO alarms and maintain them, as this will help prevent CO poisoning from happening in your homes.
+Alarms or CO detectors have a useful life; crossing that longevity can result in a faulty product that may not detect any gas leaks.
+According to California Law, homeowners must install CO alarms in every room with fossil-fuel appliances.
+Besides that, installing CO detectors on every level of home bedrooms, inside each sleeping area, and outside each sleeping area can help detect any leak and wake you up at night when you’re asleep.

 For taking preventive measures, you can also install CO alarms outside.
 CO alarms outside can protect the vulnerable group outdoors.

-Contact us at (213) 596-9642 and our attorneys will assess your CO poisoning case, determine your claims, and file a lawsuit against the negligent party.
+Contact us at (213) 596-9642, and our attorneys will assess your CO poisoning case, determine your claims, and file a lawsuit against the negligent party.
 While you recover, we will deal with the insurers and get you the compensation you deserve.

 Contact us for more information.